 Teaching Innovation Grants

-This internal grants program is offered on an annual basis, typically with a February deadline.
+This internal grants program is offered annually, typically with a February deadline.
 The overall goal is to enrich learning experiences for students and foster a climate of teaching innovation by supporting WPI educators to seed new initiatives in undergraduate and graduate education that meet identifiable needs at WPI.
-In 2022, the Morgan Teaching and Learning Center, the Office of Undergraduate Studies, the Academic Technology Center (ATC), and the Educational Development Council (EDC) provided about $150,000 in funding to three types of grants aimed at supporting innovation in undergraduate and graduate education.
-A similar level of funding for the same three grant types will be awarded in 2023:
+The Morgan Teaching and Learning Center, the Office of Undergraduate Studies, the Academic Technology Center (ATC), and the Educational Development Council (EDC) provide about $150,000 in funding to three types of grants aimed at supporting innovation in undergraduate and graduate education.

-- Professional Learning Community Grants: Previously called Faculty Learning Communities, a Professional Learning Community (PLC) is a group of WPI community members from multiple disciplines engaging in collegial inquiry, action, and collective learning around a central theme in the area of pedagogical development or educational development and innovation.
+1. Professional Learning Community Grants: A Professional Learning Community (PLC) is a group of WPI community members from multiple disciplines engaging in collegial inquiry, action, and collective learning around a central theme in the area of pedagogical development or educational development and innovation.
+These grants are awarded by the EDC, ATC, and Morgan Center.
+EDC-formed: People apply as individuals for a particular PLC theme, and the review committee selects a diverse group from among the applicants.

-- Independent Project Grants: This grant mechanism is intended for applicants, either individuals or small groups, whose project is aimed at department or program-level impact rather than campus-wide impact.
+2. Course and Program Projects: This grant mechanism is intended for applicants, either individuals or small groups, whose project is aimed at department or program-level impact rather than campus-wide impact.
+These grants are also awarded by the EDC, ATC, and Morgan Center.

-- Summer Sandbox Grants: These grants support individual faculty or groups of faculty who design and test new approaches to teaching and advising in an undergraduate summer course or project, using summer as a learning laboratory for the academic year.
+3. Summer Sandbox Grants: These grants from Undergraduate Studies support faculty who will design and test new approaches to teaching and advising in an undergraduate course or project.
+This is an opportunity to use summer as a learning laboratory for the academic year.

 This program does not fund routine updating or renewal of courses, curricula, or teaching methods.